-- 1. Incorporate form and images that relate to the natural and cultural landscape of Bowser by integrating one or more of the following themes: - a) Lighthouse Country - b) First Nations History - c) Post 1900's historical themes such as logging, fishing and shellfish aquaculture - d) Connect to water such as Thames Creek, Strait of Georgia, surface water and aquifers - e) West coast influenced design incorporating BC wood products
+(i) Incorporate form and images that relate to the natural and cultural landscape of Bowser by integrating one or more of the following themes:

-- 2. Through building design and placement, address sunlight penetration, natural ventilation, and protection from different weather elements to improve the pedestrian experience in commercial areas (e.g., covered walkways, awnings, canopies, overhangs, pergolas and shade trees). - 3.
-Protect and enhance public views of landmarks, buildings, open spaces, natural features and the ocean through careful building siting, height and form.
+- (A) Lighthouse Country - (B) First Nations History - (C) Post 1900's historical themes such as logging, fishing and shell fish aquaculture - (D) Connect to water such as Thames Creek, Strait of Georgia, surfacewater and aquifers - (E) West coast influenced design incorporating BC wood products - Through building design and (ii) placement, address sunlight penetration, natural ventilation, and protection from different weather elements to improve the pedestrian experience in commercial areas (e.g., covered walkways, awnings, canopies, overhangs, pergolas and shade trees). - (iii) Protect and enhance public views of landmarks, buildings, open spaces, natural features and the ocean through careful building siting, height and form.